Nemanja Matić: Return to Chelsea

 On 15 January 2014, Matić rejoined Chelsea for a fee of £21 million (€25M), on a five-and-a-half-year contract.
-He made his second debut for the club four days later, replacing Willian in a 3–1 win against Manchester United.
+He made his second debut for the club four days later, replacing Willian in a 3–1 victory against Manchester United.

 On 3 February, Matić made his first Premier League start in Chelsea's fixture away at championship rivals Manchester City.
-He was named man of the match by Sky Sports as Chelsea ended City's unbeaten run at the City of Manchester Stadium with a 1–0 win.
+He was named man of the match by Sky Sports as Chelsea ended City's unbeaten run at the City of Manchester Stadium with a 1–0 victory.

-Matić scored his first Premier League goal on 30 August 2014, in a 6–3 win at Everton.
-A month later, Matić scored the only goal as Chelsea won away at Sporting CP in the group stage of the Champions League; on 5 November in the same competition, his goal earned Chelsea a 1–1 draw at Maribor.
+On 30 August 2014, Matić scored his first Premier League goal in a 6–3 victory against Everton.
+One month later, he scored the only goal as Chelsea won away at Sporting CP in the group stage of the Champions League.
+In the same competition on 5 November, his goal earned Chelsea a 1–1 draw against Maribor.

-Matić was given a straight red card in Chelsea's 1–1 home draw against Burnley on 21 February 2015, for pushing over Ashley Barnes following a high tackle by him, which resulted in the bending of Matić's shin.
+In Chelsea's 1–1 home draw against Burnley on 21 February 2015, Matić was given a straight red card for pushing over Ashley Barnes following a high tackle by him, which resulted in the bending of Matić's shin.
 On appeal, his suspension was shortened to two matches, including the League Cup Final.

-On 26 April 2015, Matić was named as one of four midfielders in the PFA Team of the Year, alongside teammate Eden Hazard.
+On 26 April, Matić was named as one of four midfielders in the PFA Team of the Year, alongside teammate Eden Hazard.
 Four more Chelsea players were included in the selection.

-On 12 September 2015, Matić scored his first goal of the 2015–16 Premier League season against Everton, but it was not enough to save Chelsea from a 3–1 loss.
-Matić was sent off for two yellow cards in the first half of Chelsea's 2–1 loss at West Ham United on 24 October 2015.
+On 12 September 2015, Matić scored his first goal of the 2015–16 Premier League season against Everton, but it was not enough to save Chelsea from a 3–1 loss. he was sent off for two yellow cards in the first half of Chelsea's 2–1 loss against West Ham United on 24 October.

 For the majority of the 2016–17 Premier League season, Matić played as a central midfielder in a 3–4–3 formation.
-He scored the 4th goal in Chelsea's 4–2 FA Cup semi-final win over Tottenham Hotspur on 22 April 2017.
-On 8 May 2017, he scored his first ever goal at Stamford Bridge, in a 3–0 victory over Middlesbrough.
+He scored the 4th goal in Chelsea's 4–2 FA Cup semi-final victory against Tottenham Hotspur on 22 April 2017.
+On 8 May 2017, Matić scored his first ever goal at Stamford Bridge, in a 3–0 victory against Middlesbrough.